Introducing Email Signature Surveys

-Companies of all sizes realize the value of customer feedback.
+Companies of all sizes realize the importance of measuring customer satisfaction.
 Positive feedback is likely to turn customers into advocates of your brand, while negative feedback helps you to adapt.
 After all, how can you improve what you offer unless you gather useful insights into your products or services?

 However, getting said feedback is not easy.
 Your customers’ time is limited, and they don’t want to fill out surveys with lots of questions.
-If you persistently ask for feedback, you’ll only alienate your customers to the point where they may no longer want to do business with you.
+If you persistently ask for feedback, you’ll only alienate and annoy your customers.
 After all, what’s in it for them?

-You’ll have more success getting feedback if customers know they can do it quickly and their time won’t be wasted.
+You’ll have more success getting feedback if customers know they can do it quickly.
 One of the simplest ways to get the insight you seek is to add a survey in your corporate email signature.

 The power of email signature surveys